-You don’t have to prove you’re one of them, you’re not.
-As one of two women in a room of ten, your perspective is unique and valuable.
-So step in, step up, and step out in this world where your very gender, along with your vast ability, gives you the opportunity to shine.
+You don’t have to prove you’re one of them; you’re not.
+As one of two women in a room of 10, your perspective is unique and valuable.
+So step in, step up, and step out in this world where your very gender, along with your vast ability, allows you to shine.

 How to Be a Leader You Can Be Proud Of